-[B] 513.7.2 Prohibited conditions.
+513.7.2 Prohibited conditions.
 This method shall not be employed where either the quantity of air or the velocity of the airflow will adversely affect other portions of the smoke control system, unduly intensify the fire, disrupt plume dynamics or interfere with exiting.
 In no case shall airflow toward the fire exceed 200 feet per minute (1.02 m/s).
 Where the formula in Section 513.7.1 requires airflow to exceed this limit, the airflow method shall not be used.

-[B] 513.8 Exhaust method.
-When approved by the code official, mechanical smoke control for large enclosed volumes, such as in atria or malls, shall be permitted to utilize the exhaust method.
-The design exhaust volumes shall be in accordance with this section.
+513.8 Exhaust method.
+When approved by the building official, mechanical smoke control for large enclosed volumes, such as in atriums or malls, shall be permitted to utilize the exhaust method.
+Smoke control systems using the exhaust method shall be designed in accordance with NFPA 92B.